icukovic/gingerbill.org-source/content/article/2020-05-31-programming-pragmatist-proverbs.md

 * Holistic models rarely exist; reality is more complicated than we expect, do not worry about having specialized models for specific things

-* Knowing whether or not something is useful requires _skin in the game_ in order to get feedback
+* Knowing whether or not something is useful requires [_skin in the game_](https://en.wikipedia.org/wiki/Skin_in_the_game_(phrase)) in order to get feedback

 * Object orientated programming is a form of misinterpreted and misapplied Aristotelian Metaphysics applied to a domain it was never meant to model

 * Academic computer science is not an empirical science but a formal science like mathematics

-* Academic computer science rarely has any skin in the game with regarding the concepts it espouses
+* Academic computer science rarely has any skin in the game regarding the concepts it espouses

 * Programming is a relatively new craft with very little wisdom

-* People will naturally gravitate towards _flash fads_ looking for wisdom in them; there is no proven cultural practices that contain wisdom
+* People will naturally gravitate towards _flash fads_ looking for wisdom in them; there are proven cultural practices that contain wisdom

 * Associating behaviour with data implies agency, however this agency is not real and only the cause of an interpretive model of the data

-* Many people don't think beyond than the paradigm they embody.
-They can rarely think beyond the concepts since they do not know realise they think in a (flawed and incomplete) model, and that there are different models of interpreting the world.
+* Many people do not think beyond the paradigm they embody.
+They can rarely think beyond the concepts since they do not know realize they think in a (flawed and incomplete) model, and that there are different models of interpreting the world.

 * You cannot teach virtue, you can only learn it.
 Look towards virtuous programmers for wisdom, and ask about their ideas on virtue.